Minimal β data only

 return [{"name": row["name"], "age": int(row["age"])} for row in data]

-Explicit CLI arguments always override mold defaults.
+Explicit CLI arguments override mold defaults declared with =.

 See Mold Defaults for all supported directives.

-๐ The args dict
+π The args dict

 --arg name=value populates the args parameter of transform(data, args, env, headers):